 While there is no concrete definition of a hedge fund, a hedge fund can be simply defined as a private pool of investor money that a manager uses to make investments.
-Traditionally, the term hedge fund was used to indicate an investment strategy of “hedging” the risks of the broader market, but today’s hedge funds often engage in highly speculative trading strategies without any such hedging.
+Traditionally, the term hedge fund was used to indicate an investment strategy of “hedging” the risks of the broader market.
+Today’s hedge funds often engage in highly speculative trading strategies without any such hedging.
 Due to these speculative investment strategies, hedge funds and other investment funds are only suitable for wealthy investors that can afford to lose their entire investment.

-To help you perform the proper due diligence before investing, you should be provided a private placement memorandum (PPM) or some similar document that fully details the information discussed above.
+To help perform the proper due diligence before investing, you should be provided a private placement memorandum (PPM) or some similar document that fully discloses the information discussed above.
 Like a mutual fund’s prospectus, a hedge fund’s disclosure document should be substantial in length (typically 30 to 60 pages).
 Investors should carefully read the document to understand the details of the investment.
 Also, investors should contact the Utah Division of Securities before investing to verify the security is legitimate and the fund manager is properly licensed.

 Any person or company that seeks to pool investor money has created a security that must be: